cckelly/dotfiles/README.md

 My personal dotfiles for MacOS, managed with [GNU Stow](https://www.gnu.org/software/stow/).
 As this config was setup to transition myself from IDEs to terminal-first development and get ramped up on VIM motions as quickly as possible, I've purposefully removed bindings for the arrow keys.
 Feel free to edit as you see fit.

+See [Keybindings.md](Keybindings.md) for a full reference of all bindings.

 ## What's included

 - **zsh** — shell configuration